apache/couchdb-pkg/README-SNAP.md

 $ sudo snap install couchdb
 ```

-If you are installing on ChromeOS you will need to install snapd, and its prerequisites, first.
+If you are installing on ChromeOS you will need to install `snapd`, and its prerequisites, first.

 ```bash
 sudo apt install libsquashfuse0 squashfuse fuse